outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

         - data range/data type/data probability distribution & change patterns can be computed after definition time

+    - error types

+      - intersections/processes with obvious error opportunities:
+        - data splitting
+        - data merging
+        - data indexing & caching
+        - computation indexing & caching (false positions to answers, false answers)
+        - computation timing
+        - computational order error (non-commutative)
+        - connectivity

+      - non-obvious error opportunities or lack of optimization

+        - organization method of distributed datasets allows for random or specific task optimization, rather than absolute optimization
+          (multiple indexes for same dataset or storage of metadata properties & locations in each dataset so many organization methods can be used on same dataset)

+          - theres a lot of room for pre-computing, pre-indexing, & pre-combining within & across data set combinations

+        - lack of relationship metadata between datasets (which dataset contains more items of type c, etc)

+        - identifying key vertices (factors on an analytical layer) to split the data set beforehand and creating multiple clusters split in different ways likeliest to be needed

+          - identifying key splitting order & intervals at query time
+          - identifying optimized stack components for computation tasks (servers/file systems/folder structures/databases/indexes/metadata/order/organization/languages/algorithm/data structure)

 ## Learning models

     - brain learns through various reward models: